lucthev/choice/README.md

 <p>Some <b><i>fancy|</i></b> text</p>
 ```

-You’ll often have no control over which of these situations occur, which can lead to very inconsistent behaviour; when a user’s cursor is at the end of ‘fancy’, will text they enter be bold, italic and bold, or plain?
+You’ll often have no control over which of these situations occur, which can lead to very inconsistent behaviour; when the caret is at the end of ‘fancy’, will text a user enters be bold, italic and bold, or plain?

 Saving and restoring the selection with Choice, however, normalizes this behaviour.
 In general, a restored selection tries to “lean left.”
 A couple examples: